openedx/edx-documentation/en_us/install_operations/source/installation/analytics/start_analytics.rst

    :depth: 1

 ****************************
-Start the Open edX LMS
+Starting the Open edX LMS
 ****************************

 #.
 Log in to analytics devstack.